By Joanne Jeffries. Last Updated November 9th 2021. Welcome to this case study covering personal injury claims payouts for a broken nose.

 The claimant followed the suspect, keeping a close watch on them, and was able to confirm that the person was indeed a shoplifter.
 When the suspect left the shop, the claimant followed them outside, and apprehended them.
 As he gripped the arm of the shoplifter to escort him back inside, he was head-butted in the face, which caused the broken nose.
 This was the situation that resulted in the claimant finding a personal injury lawyer, to pursue a claim for broken nose compensation.
 The defendant had clearly been to blame for this eventuality, due to the aforementioned failure in Health & Safety compliance.

 The amount of compensation paid in broken nose settlements can vary quite widely.
 Much depends on how the injury occurred, and of course, how bad it is.
 In this case, the claimant was awarded a little over £15,000 which is at the upper end of the scale.
 The Judicial Guidelines that court judges follow for such claims, states that the suitable compensation range for a broken nose is from £9,330 to £20,280 (including a 10% uplift).

 The claimant reached an out of court settlement with his employer.
 Compensation was sought for the pain and suffering of the injury, the lengthy recovery period, and the problems with breathing.
-It is unclear whether any provision in the settlement was made for financial losses such as loss of income.
+It is unclear whether any provision in the settlement was made for financial losses such as loss of earnings.